Scientists say maintaining "healthy" levels of this vitamin could be a way to prevent disease, according to the Express .

 The disease is often caused by lifestyle factors such as being overweight or not exercising enough.

-However, new research has found that a deficiency in a certain vitamin may also increase the risk of disease.
+However, new research has found that a deficiency in a certain vitamin can also increase the risk of disease.

-Vitamin D deficiency may increase risk of type 2 diabetes
+Vitamin D deficiency may increase the risk of developing type 2 diabetes.

-A scientific review by the George Washington School of Medicine and Health Sciences in the US (GW) has revealed that people with vitamin D deficiency are at higher risk of developing diabetes.
+A scientific review by the George Washington School of Health Sciences (GW) in the US has revealed that people with vitamin D deficiency have a higher risk of developing diabetes.

 However, there is growing evidence that it also supports healthy metabolism and blood sugar levels.

-However, she also admitted that more research is needed to find out whether simply taking vitamin D supplements can help reduce the risk of type 2 diabetes.
+However, she also acknowledged that further research is needed to determine whether simply supplementing with vitamin D can help reduce the risk of developing type 2 diabetes.

-It's possible that sun exposure may also be beneficial, suggesting that vitamin D supplements alone may not be enough, says Frame.
+Ms. Frame stated that sun exposure may also be beneficial, demonstrating that vitamin D supplementation alone is not enough.

-Vitamin D is abundant in fatty fish such as salmon, sardines, herring and mackerel; red meat; liver; egg yolks, according to Express.
+Vitamin D is abundant in fatty fish such as salmon, sardines, herring, and mackerel; red meat; liver; and egg yolks, according to Express.

 Source link